jsloop42/dreamlisp/README.md

 Here, the `(list 1 2 3)` produces a list.
 The first argument `list` is a function which creates a list out of the given elements.
 We then apply the result to the `first` function which returns the first element from the list.
 Note that, the inner expression is evaluated and the result is passed to the outer `first` function.

-The second expression uses list notation form.
-When using list as notation, the first argument is the number `1`, which is not a function.
-So if we did not quote the list, the list will be evaluated with `1` assumed as function with arguments `2`, `3`, `4`, which will fail, as in the thrid sample expression.
-So we supress the evaluation passing the list as such.
+The second expression uses the list notation form.
+When using the list as notation, the first argument is the number `1`, which is not a function.
+So if we did not quote the list, the list will be evaluated with `1` assumed as function with arguments `2`, `3`, `4`, which will fail, as in the third sample expression.
+So we suppress the evaluation passing the list as such.

 #### Vector

-Vectors are similar to lists, except that vectors does not evaluate the values like list does.
+Vectors are similar to lists, except that vectors do not evaluate the values like list does.
 So we can intuit it like a quoted list.

 ```
 λ user> [1 2 3]